xw-hu/Unveiling-Deep-Shadows/README.md

 **Notes**:
-- Evaluation on NVIDIA GeForce RTX 4090 GPU
+- Evaluation on an NVIDIA GeForce RTX 4090 GPU
 - $: additional training data
 - *: real-time shadow detector
 - #: extra supervision from other methods